Automating your Sales Process

-Manual: You can actually go to the pipeline and create a new opportunity and draw all the information.
+Manual: You can go to the pipeline and create a new opportunity and draw all the information.

-Automation: This is a major part of the sales optimizer functionality with the ability to have some sort of automation that creates an opportunity.
+Automation: This is a major part of the sales optimiser functionality with the ability to have some sort of automation that creates an opportunity.
 So, for example, if you’re selling a product and maybe you have a quote request form, having somebody fill out that form could automatically generate the opportunity to put it right into the pipeline where it belongs.

 Application Programming Interface (API) Integration: You can always create your own integrations or use something such as a peer for the API degrees to create opportunities as well.

-The opportunity has a custom field equal to blank and you can add them to the automation.
+The opportunity has a custom field equal to blank, and you can add them to the automation.

 Let’s use a pizza example.
 We have a little integration that creates opportunities based on these orders, and what we’ve done is use custom fields to capture what toppings they order, and then add them to lists.
-The coupons basically cater our remarketing efforts towards them based on those custom field values.
+The coupons basically cater to our remarketing efforts towards them based on those custom field values.

 Understand the flow

-Initially, the pipeline was designed to be dragged and dropped to actually take up the opportunity cards; you can drop them, move them over from any stage.
-When your sales management team is talking to people and maybe there’s a little bit of subjectivity to it, they have to decide where to put them.
+Initially, the pipeline was designed to be dragged and dropped to actually take up the opportunity cards.
+You can drop them, move them over from any stage.
+When your sales management team is talking to people, and maybe there’s a little bit of subjectivity to it, they have to decide where to put them.

 They can just click the opportunity, pick it up and move it to the appropriate skills stage.
-But with the sales optimizer, you can now automate off of that as well, so that you can have those certain events in place.
+But with the sales optimiser, you can now automate off of that as well, so that you can have those certain events in place.

 How To Interact With Opportunities